Home » Recipes » Snacks » No-Bake Gingerbread Energy Balls

 The Perfect No-Bake Snack

-1. Portability: energy balls can be stored in your bag and enjoyed on the go
+1. Portability: easy to store in your bag and enjoy on the go

-2. Poppability: short on time? pop one of these beauties in your mouth and done
+2. Poppability: short on time? grab one and go

-I'd say it's almost just a bonus that they also taste like dessert.
-Because I don't know about you but, I'd like to eat cookies for a snack all day every day.
-Hope you LOVE these!
+They also taste like dessert, which is always a nice bonus.
+Because I don’t know about you, but I’d happily eat cookies for a snack any day.
+Hope you love these!

 No Bake Gingerbread Energy Bite Recipe